 Learning Goals and Success Criteria: Learning goals are created and stated so that students know what they are expected to know and be able to do, in language they understand.
-Teachers develop learning goals based on the curriculum expectations and share them with students at or near the start of a unit or section of the course.
+Teachers develop learning goals based on the curriculum expectations and share them with students as part lessons, units, and assessments.
 Success criteria describe what successful attainment of the learning goal looks like.
 They state what students should know and be able to do in each stream of each course.
 Students are given success criteria that describe in specific terms how students can demonstrate that they have attained the learning goal.